PandasThumb/pandasthumb.github.io/_posts/2021/2021-09-06-evaluating-alan-kleinmans-arguments.md

 Let me explain.
 <!--more-->

-Kleinman has published 7 papers on modeling evolutionary processes:
+Kleinman has published 7 papers on modeling evolutionary processes.
+I have provided links to PDFs of these, when I encountered ones that might be free:

 * Kleinman, A.  2014.
 The basic science and mathematics of random mutation and natural selection <em>Statistics in Medicine</em> <strong>33 (29):</strong> 5074--5080 [(PDF)](https://onlinelibrary.wiley.com/doi/pdf/10.1002/sim.6307)